theonize/Currier/Gloss/John/John 3.md

 3) Without a leading question to overcome Jesus can cut straight to the His pet issue: rebirth

+11) Who is "we" and "our"?
+It must be God & man...all 3 faces of God.

+14-18) He mixes tenses here - past, present, and future

 14) [Num 21]